chaiyong0401/reactive_diffusion_policy/README.md

 - [x] Release the code of RDP.
 - [ ] Release the data.
 (ETA: April 9th)
 - [ ] Release the pretrained models.
 (ETA: April 9th)
-- [ ] Add guide for customized tactile/force sensors.
+- [ ] Add guide for customized tactile/force sensors and customized tasks.
 - [ ] Add guide for collecting the tactile dataset.
 - [ ] Support more robots (e.g. Franka).